omarkhan/coffeedoc/README.md

     coffeedoc src/*.coffee

 Generated documentation is saved to the `docs/` folder under the current directory.
+If you wish to document several modules, make sure you generate all the docs with a single command -- this ensures that they will all appear in the `index.html` file.

 ### How it works ###